craftercms/docs/source/developers/cook-books/box/use-box-to-store-assets.rst

 -------------

 * Create a Box profile to upload the assets.
-* Create a site based on the Editorial blueprint.
+* Create a project based on the Editorial blueprint.

 -------------------------------------------
 Step 1: Add the Box configuration in Studio
 -------------------------------------------

-Go to |siteConfig| > ``Configurations`` and in the dropdown select Box Profiles.
+Go to |siteConfig| > ``Configuration`` and in the dropdown select Box Profiles.
 If you click on View Sample, you’ll see the available configuration profiles.
 In particular, the configuration for a Box profile is the following:

 .. code-block:: xml
     :linenos: